- Compatible with Amazon Alexa and Google Home

 They claim to be able to handle up to 10 amps and we did test them right at that limit with a few devices.
 The plug didn’t get overly hot and prying open one of the plugs does show what appears to be a well built device.
 Etekcity has been selling electrical products for some time and we see no major issues in their history.

 Despite that, we would caution what you use them for.
 It’s definitely recommended to stay under the 10 amp threshold and perhaps stick to simpler devices like lights, fans, and coffee makers.
-If you’re looking to use them with air conditioners or space heaters, I’d stick with TP-Link or WeMo which are certified at up 15 amps.
+If you’re looking to use them with air conditioners or space heaters, I’d stick with the TP-Link HS105 or WeMo Mini.
+Both are certified at up 15 amps.

 Best Smart Plug Value on the Market